Springfield Hospital redevelopment - frequently asked questions

 We want to redevelop the Springfield University Hospital site into a modern centre of excellence for the delivery of expert mental health care.
 The hospital will also become a community hub, with the development of housing and community spaces.
 The overall programme involves a multi-million pound investment.

 Where has the money come from for this redevelopment?

 The redevelopment is mainly funded through the sale of surplus land no longer required for NHS use.

 Why do we need to redevelop Springfield University Hospital, is there a need?

 The development of state of the art mental health facilities are crucial in ensuring people with mental health issues are treated the same as those people with physical health issues.
-We need to look again at our mental health inpatient facilities.

 We are still delivering some mental health services using buildings which are 150 years old which means the Trust has less to spend on front line services and jobs.
 We have an opportunity to modernise these services and to replace our old and unsuitable accommodation.
 The new facilities would meet the latest and best standards for mental health care as suggested by the Care Quality Commission (the NHS regulator).